vishesh-baj/FullStackExamVisheshBajpayee31032025/README.md

 ## Things that I missed out

-Note: Due to lack of time, I did not host the backend service to any hosting provider, neither did I hoster the front end to any provider.
+Note: Due to lack of time, I did not host the backend service to any hosting provider, neither did I host the front end to any provider.

 Although, Here I am writing down all the steps necessary to deploy the services to cloud.